The Ghost of Tom Joad (song): Other interpretations

 Pete Seeger recorded the song with Springsteen adding a counterpoint vocal as well as guitar and harmonica in the compilation Sowing The Seeds celebrating Appleseed Recordings' 10th anniversary.

 Welsh singer/songwriter Martyn Joseph occasionally uses the song live, and has recorded it on his 2004 album of cover versions, Run To Cover.

 The Swedish band Junip later covered the song on their Black Refuge EP in 2005.

 Canadian group Nickelback has performed "The Ghost of Tom Joad" in their concerts, in an arrangement very similar to Rage Against the Machine's.
 Indeed, in introductions they have identified the song as Rage's, and have played it as a tribute to the band's having (at that time) broken up.

 Modern Irish traditional band Solas covered the song in their February 2010 release The Turning Tide.

 English folk rock band Mumford & Sons performed the song at A Salute To Steinbeck in Monterey, California on August 24, 2012.
 The band have been vocal about Steinbeck's influence on their songs and, in partnership with the John Steinbeck House and lead singer Marcus Mumford's brother James, put on the event as a way to celebrate the author.

-Punk rock band Rise Against covered the song in September 2012 at the Honda Center in Anaheim, California with multiple guests including Tom Morello of Rage Against the Machine, Brian Fallon of The Gaslight Anthem, and Wayne Kramer.
+Punk rock band Rise Against covered the song in September 2012 at the Honda Center in Anaheim, California with multiple guests including Tom Morello of Rage Against the Machine, Brian Fallon of the Gaslight Anthem, and Wayne Kramer.
 The band would later go on to release the song on their album Long Forgotten Songs: B-Sides & Covers 2000–2013.

-British neo-Nazi rock singer Ken McLellan used the music to Springsteen's original version of "The Ghost of Tom Joad" as the basis for his 1999 song "One", from the album Don't Think Twice.